jimbraithwaite/jim/pages/living-with-leukaemia.md

 All of this adds up to some bleak odds.
 According to what I was told at the time, 20% of patients never make it out after the hospitalisation.
 For the 'lucky' remainder, they're definitively still _in the woods_.

-You are then under close  for a number of years.
+You are then under close monitoring for a number of years.
 First for the risk of any graft-vs-host disease.
 Followed by a waiting game to see whether the clean 'wipe' of the old immune system radiation and chemotherapy did its job, or whether the disease managed to remain, in which case it's only a matter of time before relapse.
 After 5+ years of monitoring, you're deemed as in remission, where the odds of relapse are more favourable, though there's always a risk.
 From this stage, should you make it that far, you are finally classified as 'cured'.

 ## 2. Interferon Alpha (IFNα)

 If patients were too sick or too old to even consider a bone marrow transplant and the toll it takes on the body, or too far along the disease, patients could be given another blunt instrument: interferon-α, which was showing to slow the disease progression, if in the grand scheme of things only a little.
 It bumped up the median 5-year survival rate to 50–59% compared with 29–44% with just hydroxyurea.

+***

+## A date for transplant

-My options were to weigh up either the ordeal of a bone marrow transplant, with a strong possibility of it not working factoring in the real risk of not making it out of hospital after the initial suppression, or counting your survival time in months with strong short term drugs.
+My options were to weigh up either the ordeal of a bone marrow transplant, with the real risk of not making it out of hospital after the initial suppression, or counting your survival time in months with strong drugs.

 You don't have to be as cynical as I am to understand neither were compelling choices.
-It was a bleak choice.
-Clinical advice was to go for a transplant.
+It was a bleak, but clinical advice was to go for a transplant.
 So we started the wheels in motion.

-I visited the special ward where I would spend a few months.
-I started on radiotherapy, having sample doses strapped and locked down on to a table whilst operators switch on the machine then run out of the room before the red light comes on, and the dark nuclear machine whirs into life.
+My donor from the register was confirmed.
 I was given a date on which my transplant was going to start.
 The table was set.

+I started on radiotherapy, having sample doses at the radiation facility at the now-closed Cookridge Hospital in Leeds, where a 'High Energy Radiation Centre', providing treatment of cancer with Cobalt-60 machines since 1950s.

+I was strapped and locked on to a table whilst operators switch on the machine then quickly vacate the room before a red light comes on, and the dark nuclear machine whirs into life.

+I visited the special facility where I would spend the months after my radiation, recieving the high-dose chemotherapy, the bone marrow transplant itself, and the consequent quarantine.

+***

-## 3. Along came Imatinib - Tyrosine Kinase Inhibitors (TKIs)
+## Along came Imatinib

 I was back in hospital for my routine bloodwork and consultation, not long before my transplant was due.
-One of the consultant heamatologists mentioned some clinical trials of a new type of drug that had shown promise.
+One of the consultant heamatologists mentioned some clinical trials of a new type of drug that had shown promise, called - Imatinib.
+Tyrosine Kinase Inhibitors (TKIs).
 He explained they very new, and whilst they had shown promising results in trials, the historical data on their efficacy just wasn't there.
 At that time they were not available in the UK, thought he thought he may be soon be approved for use by NICE, the governing body that determines which new drugs from trials become available.

 Given the other options available, I was very interested.
 To me, a promising clinical trail was better placing my faith in than the, frankly miserable, alternatives.
 I confirmed my intent, and before too much longer was one of the first people in the UK to be prescribed it.